HappyJsp/javascript-paresh/README.md

 # javascript-paresh

-<h1>Here is a step-by-step guide on how to learn advanced JavaScript using the GitHub repository </h1>
+<p>Here is a step-by-step guide on how to learn advanced JavaScript using the GitHub repository </p>